 It is said that Presley’s idol at the time was the super-smooth Dean Martin, and it seems probable that when Elvis first entered the premises of the Memphis Recording Company in the Summer of 1954 and paid $4 to cut a private recording of the late forties ballad My Happiness (originally recorded by The Pied Pipers, one of whom was Jo Stafford) he was trying to emulate Martin.

-An assistant at the studio, Marion Keisker, detected something unique in the 19-year-old truck driver’s voice and persona and mentioned the fact to her boss, Sam Phillips, who brought Elvis back and introduced the young truck driver to a couple of studio musicians
+The recording was meant as a surprise present for his mother’s birthday, but an assistant at the studio, Marion Keisker, detected something unique in the 19-year-old truck driver’s voice and persona and mentioned the fact to her boss, Sam Phillips, who brought Elvis back and introduced the young truck driver to a couple of studio musicians.

 Scotty Moore was a young guitarist with The Starlite Wranglers.
 Bill Black was their bass player.

-Phillips put them in the studio with Elvis on Monday 5 July and after many lacklustre attempts at mainstream and country ballads, they came out with That’s All Right, a blues by Arthur “Big Boy” Crudup (pronounced Crude-up).
+Phillips put them in the studio with Elvis on Monday 5 July, and after many lacklustre attempts at mainstream and country ballads, they came out with That’s All Right, a blues by Arthur “Big Boy” Crudup.

-Phillips heard the sound of gold and the track was released (backed with a version of Bill Monroe’s Blue Moon Of Kentucky) to instant local acclaim as Sun 209 in August 1954.
-It launched a phenomenal artistic career.
+Phillips heard the sound of gold, and the track was released (backed with a version of Bill Monroe’s Blue Moon Of Kentucky) to instant local acclaim as Sun 209 in August 1954.

 Apart from Crudup’s That’s All Right, the R&B cuts were Roy Brown’s Good Rockin’ Tonight, an old blues song by one Kokomo Arnold called Milk Cow Blues Boogie, Arthur Gunter’s Baby Let’s Play House, and Junior Parker’s Mystery Train – while most of the country songs were fairly straight before they received the ‘treatment’ from Presley, Moore and Black.